play icon for videos

 Practical guidance on building continuous churn intelligence, from data architecture to retention playbooks.

-Q1.
-Which early signals predict churn better than NPS scores alone?
+Which early warning signals predict churn better than NPS alone?

-Q3.
-What if our sample sizes are small or response rates vary across customer segments?
+What if our sample sizes are small or response rates vary across segments?

 Customer Churn Calculator